mikebranstein/terraform-workshop-instructions/src/chapters/chapter0.md

     - Deploy this (w/o modules to Azure)
     - Test that website works (default IIS page)

-- Chatper 3: Modules
+- Chatper 3: Modules - ERIC
     - Refactor what we just deployed into a module-like process
     - Blow away existing RG
     - Re-deploy to dev
     - Deploy to production

-- Chapter 4: State management and adding a new module
+- Chapter 4: State management and adding a new module - MIKE
     - Discuss State Management, why it's important
     - Setup TF Backend and explain chicken/egg scenario
     - Deploy, test, view statefile

-- Chapter 5: Add SQL and Deploy App
+- Chapter 5: Add SQL and Deploy App - MIKE
     - Add in SQL Database
     - Use VS to deploy the app to App Service
     - deploy to dev/prod
     - test

-- Chapter 6: Securing the web app with a WAF/App Gateway
+- Chapter 6: Securing the web app with a WAF/App Gateway - ERIC
     - Intro to WAF/App Gateway
     - Add WAF module (lot's of stuff)
     - Deploy to dev & prod